deasatko/CFG_Degree_Exams_2024_DeaSatko/Foundation_Exam/theory.md

 ## 1.7 Explain the difference between mutable and immutable data types in Python, provide an example of each.
 [4 marks]

-`mutable` data types can be changed even after creating them.
+`mutable` data types can be changed even after initialization.
 For example, when creating a list, you can still update the list itself without mapping over it, basically changing the object.

 `this_list = [a, b, c]`

-`immutable` data types in are data that cannot be changed after creation and they are usually used in functional programming.
+`immutable` data types in are data that cannot be changed after initialization and they are usually used in functional programming.

-In python an a `tuple` is immutable as we cannot append or update anything in the
+In python an a `tuple` is immutable as we cannot append or update the data itslef.
 `this_tuple = (a, b, c)`

 ## 1.8 Explain both Agile and Waterfall approaches to Software Development, and at least 2 differences between them.
 [4 marks]